 and especially growth and development.

-A patient with CVID shows symptoms of repeated infections, allergy, gastrointestinal problems, and autoimmune disorders.
+A patient with CVID shows symptoms of repeated infections, allergies, gastrointestinal problems, and autoimmune disorders.

-XLA shows signs including poor growth, gastrointestinal problems, ears, and skin infections.
+A patient with XLA shows signs including poor growth, gastrointestinal problems, and ears and skin infections.

-Typical symptomatic representations of THI include allergy, asthma, meningitis, atopy, neutropenia, loss of weight, viral, fungal, and bacterial infections.
+Typical symptomatic representations of THI include allergy; asthma; meningitis; atopy; neutropenia; loss of weight; and viral, fungal, and bacterial infections.

 Many patients with SIgAD are asymptomatic, while others develop multiple significant symptoms, such as allergy, asthma, autoimmune disorders, diarrhea, or sinopulmonary infections.

 Gastrointestinal problems like malabsorption commonly occur in XHIGM deficiency.
-In this condition, life-threatening respiratory tract infections like pneumonia, allergy, asthma, or others like ear infections are developed.
+In this condition, life-threatening respiratory tract infections like pneumonia, allergy, asthma, or other infections like ear infections develop.

-The diagnostic criteria for hypogammaglobulinemia are established by the European Society for Immunodeficiencies (ESID) and are utilized accordingly.
+The diagnostic criteria for hypogammaglobulinemia are established by the European Society for Immunodeficiencies (ESID).

 The differential evaluation criteria include clinical findings, genetic testing, renal studies, nuclear scan for GI studies, blood lymphocyte phenotyping, vaccination responses, and cellular immunity evaluation (Pimenta, Palma, et al., 2019).